30 Nov 21 | 15:48:13

-Most of the time, websites are built on computers with large monitors to provide the best view.
-When working on websites on desktops though, it can be easy to forget that many website visitors will actually be using a mobile instead of a desktop.
+Most of the time, websites are built on computers with large monitors to provide the best view, so it’s easy to forget that many visitors will be using a mobile instead of a desktop.

 We’re going to dive into mobile optimisation and let you know the issues you should avoid if you want your website to perform well and provide your customers with a good user experience, which results in a higher ranking on Google.

-As a result, you are likely to see your mobile bounce rate (the percentage of users who leave a site after viewing only one page) climb and your conversions (when users perform a desired action) drop.
+As a result, you’re likely to see your mobile bounce rate (the percentage of users who leave a site after viewing only one page) climb and your conversions (when users perform a desired action) drop.

 If your website is not performing well for you by bringing in new customers, it can’t help you achieve your business goals, hence why taking the time to optimise it is so important.

 If a website has a significantly high bounce rate on mobile devices as opposed to desktops, it indicates that there might be a problem with the way the website is displayed on mobiles.
-Consequently, search engines will not rank these websites as highly because they don’t provide as good a user experience.
+Consequently, search engines will not rank these websites as high because they don’t provide as good a user experience.

 As such, some features are available on desktops that aren’t available on mobile phones, and of course, due to the size of phone screens, the layout of the web page can often end up being very different to what it is on a desktop monitor.

 We have covered some of the things that you need to consider when optimising your website for use on mobiles.

 It might sound obvious, but mobile users will be navigating with their fingers instead of a mouse or trackpad.
 This means that when a user is trying to click something on a page, the surface area that they end up clicking is much larger than with a mouse, meaning it’s less accurate.